maxlinde/baymedr_shiny_app/helpfiles/upload.md

-Data have to be in wide format, where each column represents the data for one condition.
+The dataset has to be in long format, where one column provides the data for the dependent variable and a different column provides the data for the independent (grouping) variable.
 The format of the uploaded data file is guessed.
 If this does not work, try to use a common file type (e.g., csv, tsv, etc.).